is Muskoka's most popular, largest and longest running outdoor art and

 amplified music or sound may not be operated.

-Exhibitors must park all vehicles in the designated areas.
+Exhibitors must park all vehicles and trailers in the new designated

 The coordinator for the Summer Show is present from Thursday to Sunday to